GateNLP/gateplugin-LearningFramework/Installation.md

 With GATE version 8.5 or newer, the LearningFramework plugin gets installed just like most other standard GATE plugins, using the plugin manager.
-This is only necessary if you start with a new plugin that requires the plugin - if you load a pipeline that already uses the plugin, it will automatically get downloaded to your computer under the hood.
+This is only necessary if you start with a new pipeline that requires the plugin - if you load a pipeline that already uses the plugin, it will automatically get downloaded to your computer under the hood.